Alcohol serving licence

 Read more: When the event venue has been approved as a licensed area

-Every year, we collect an enforcement fee from each person holding a retail trade licence valid for an indefinite period.
+Every year, we collect an enforcement fee from each person holding an alcohol serving licence valid for an indefinite period.
 The fee is charged for each location.

 We invoice the enforcement fees for retail trade licences every calendar year no later than by 30 April for licences that have been in force since 1 April.
 We do not collect the fees for the first calendar year.